Bless the funny, witty people out there. YOU have made my Christmas.

 Pasties have always been a favourite in my family and it's a tradition passed down from mother to daughter even if my surname is very afrikaans.
 I can braai... and I can make pasties... watchout people.
 Elite skills these.

 I wish I had time to make them more often just as I wish I could see my gran more often.
 She's such an amazing woman.
 Brutally honest, quick-witted, hysterically funny and puts up with all of her crazy grand kids only to a point and then you meet her sharp tongue.
 My mom does keep reassuring us that she definitely still loves us though.
+I like to think of Granny June as having plenty of gumption.
+I've decided on that word in the end to encompass all of the above.

 Here now is some pasty love as a sort of dedication to gran's visit last month.
 Can't wait to have you visit us again!